Oussama-BGUIR/Oussama-BGUIR/README.md

 - 🌱 I’m currently learning **Framework Symfony and JavaFx**

-- 👨‍💻 All of my projects are available Here [And in LinkedIn](And in LinkedIn)
+- 👨‍💻 All of my projects are available Here [And with more description and details in LinkedIn]

 - 📫 How to reach me **oussama.bguir@ieee.org**